Effects, and Precautions for Use of Silica Fume

 - Time between successive concrete pours should not exceed 100 min.

 - Silica fume concrete curing process to prevent premature evaporation of water is very important.
-Therefore, after pouring, immediately cover with film, lay the sack, and spray it with water.
+Therefore, in maintenance process, cover the concrete with film, lay the sack, and spray it with water.